Skip to main content

 Open offices

-It doesn’t take a rocket scientist to understand why open offices decrease productivity.
+It doesn’t take a rocket scientist to understand why open work environments hinders employee productivity.

 The constant noise, constant interruptions, and being forced to listen to your coworker’s conversations is no hotbed for deep work.
 This is probably why “open office workers are 66 percent less productive” than those with privacy.